socaltiger/BatchSubmit.com/README.md

 It rethinks software not as applications, but as executable tasks — invoked directly, parameterized, and render its own UI on the fly.<p>

-It divides the application into numerous separate tasks, each carry it's own parameters, ready for execution.<p>
+The application is divided into numerous separate tasks, each carry it's own parameters, ready for execution.<p>

 Seeking strategic partners for scaling (VC inquiries welcome).<p>